International Fellowship of Reconciliation: Origins in wartime

-The first body to use the name "Fellowship of Reconciliation" was formed as a result of a pact made in August 1914 at the outbreak of the First World War by two Christians, Henry Hodgkin (an English Quaker) and Friedrich Siegmund-Schultze (a German Lutheran), who were participating in a Christian pacifist conference in Konstanz, southern Germany (near Switzerland), where the World Alliance for the promotion international Friendship through the Churches (World Alliance, WA) was formed.
-According to the mythotology of the IFOR, on the platform of the railway station at Cologne, they pledged to each other that, "We are one in Christ and can never be at war".
+The first body to use the name "Fellowship of Reconciliation" was formed as a result of a pact made in August 1914 at the outbreak of the First World War by two Christians, Henry Hodgkin (an English Quaker) and Friedrich Siegmund-Schultze (a German Lutheran), who were participating in a Christian pacifist conference in Konstanz, southern Germany (near Switzerland), where the World Alliance for promoting international Friendship through the Churches (World Alliance, WA) was formed.
+According to the mythology of the IFOR, on the platform of the railway station at Cologne, they pledged to each other that, "We are one in Christ and can never be at war".

-After coming into his home country, Hodgkins invited his Quaker – and often socialist – friends, such as Kees Boeke, to organize a conference in Cambridge in 1915, in which the "Fellowship of Reconciliation" (FOR England) was established.
+After returning to his home country, Hodgkins invited his Quaker – and often socialist – friends, such as Kees Boeke, to organize a conference in Cambridge in 1915, in which the "Fellowship of Reconciliation" (FOR England) was established.
 The German branch, Versöhnungsbund, was founded later.
 It held its first conference in 1932, but in 1933, when Hitler came to power, it dissolved.
 Schultze was arrested 27 times during World War I and was forced to live in exile during the Nazi period.
-FOR Germany was officially reestablished just in 1956 with Dr Siegmund Schultze as president.
+FOR Germany was officially reestablished in 1956 with Dr Siegmund Schultze as president.

-Shortly after the Cambridge conference, in the autumn of 1915, Henry Hodgkin went over to America and, 11 and 12 November, the American Fellowship was founded during a Conference at Garden City, Long Island.
-More than a thousand members enrolled in the American Fellowship before and during the war, which, for the US, begun on 6 April 1917.
+Shortly after the Cambridge conference, in the autumn of 1915, Henry Hodgkin went to America and, on 11 and 12 November, the American Fellowship was founded during a Conference at Garden City, Long Island.
+More than a thousand members enrolled in the American Fellowship before and during the war, which, for the US, began on 6 April 1917.
 Also, Cornelius Boeke made a trip to Europe, where he established international social networks for the work of FOR.
-Because of this and the peace work of Boeke, he was deported to his home country Holland by the national court of England.
+Because of this and his peace work, he was deported to his home country, Holland, by the national court of England.

-During the war time, Fellowship of Reconciliation focused its activities mainly on trying to influence public opinion, to help victims of war and war prisoners.
-600 people in England went to prison for helping more than 16.000 imprisoned during the war.
+During the First World War, the Fellowship of Reconciliation focused its activities mainly on trying to influence public opinion, to help victims of war and war prisoners.
+600 people in England went to prison for helping more than 16,000 imprisoned during the war.
 When conscription began in Britain in 1916 and in the United States many FOR members refused military service.
-Many of the members of the FOR were accused for supporting of being pro-German because of their peace endeavours and this led even to physical assaults of the members of FOR.
+Many FOR members were accused of being pro-German because of their peace endeavours and this even led to physical assaults of the members of FOR.